CQP Logo

 Single Operator - Assisted - QRP SOA-QRP 5 watts or less one one 24

 Note: Off-times must be a minimum of 15 minutes.
-It is allowed to use RBN, DX packet cluster, county spotting networks, CW Skimmer and other similar alerting arrangements, but self-spotting is prohibited.
+It is allowed to use RBN, DX packet cluster, county spotting networks, CW Skimmer and other similar alerting arrangements, but self-spotting and live streaming is prohibited.
 SO2R operation is perfectly acceptable.

 Multi-Single